Mariners vs. Pirates Player Props Betting Odds

-Player props are listed for Ty France and Bryan Reynolds, among others, when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Saturday at 4:10 PM ET.
+Player prop betting options for Ty France, Bryan Reynolds and others are available in the Seattle Mariners-Pittsburgh Pirates matchup at T-Mobile Park on Sunday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!